 \subsubsection{Closed-loop Model-free Calibration: \cTwo}

 In calibration, a given pulse is optimized to improve a figure of merit $f_2(\alpha)$, computed from experimental measurement results.
-In addition to gradient-free optimization algorithms, there are methods to approximate the gradients (e.g. \cite{leng2019robust}), however, such approaches are generally less efficient than gradient-free algorithms \cite{Machnes2018, nocedal2006numerical} as they require a high number of evaluations \cite{feng2018gradient}.
-If the initial point of the optimization is given by \cOne, this implements the already established AdHOC \cite{Egger2014} method.
+In addition to gradient-free optimization algorithms, there are methods to approximate the gradients (e.g. \cite{leng2019robust}), however, such approaches are generally less efficient than gradient-free algorithms \cite{Machnes2018, nocedal2006no} as they require a high number of evaluations \cite{feng2018gradient}.
+If the initial point of the optimization is given by \cOne, this implements the already established Ad-HOC \cite{Egger2014} method.
 During calibration, sets of control parameters $\alpha_j$ are sent to the experimental setup, alongside instructions of how to evaluate the current controls.
 For evaluating gate-sets, we suggest the ORBIT figure of merit, as it naturally performs a twirling of all sources of error, providing a single number to optimize.
 However, protocols tailored to specific needs can also be used, e.g. to obtain a desired conditional phase \cite{collodo2020implementation}. \cTwo\ then optimizes the control parameters $\alpha_j$ to minimize a figure of merit.

-While specialized measurements provide a straightforward way to fine-tune controls related to specific device properties, they do not generally account for interdependencies.
+While specialized measurements provide a straightforward way to fine-tune controls related to specific device properties, they do not generally account for interdependency.
 For more complex setups with many parameters, such calibrations cannot be done without extraordinary effort \cite{kelly2018physical}.
-In contrast, \CCC\ employs modern gradient-free optimization algorithms, such as CMA-ES (see Supplement \ref{supp:grad-free} for further discussion), capable of optimizing dozens of parameters simultaneously, automating the task.
+In contrast, \CCC\ employs modern gradient-free optimization algorithms, such as CMA-ES (see App. \ref{supp:grad-free} for further discussion), capable of optimizing dozens of parameters simultaneously, automating the task.